Ayo Adesanya: Career

-In 1996, Ayo Adesanya joined the Nigerian movie industry (Nollywood) professionally and began her professional acting career and made her first appearance on television was on Tunji Bamishigbin's soap opera titled Palace.
+In 1992, she joined the Nigerian movie industry (Nollywood) professionally and began her professional acting career and made her first appearance in the movie Living in Bondage.
 Ayo Adesanya later joined the Yoruba-language film industry, where she has featured, produced and directed several films.
-Ayo Adesanya also appears in English-language films.
+She also appears in English-language films.

 Personal life

 Ayo Adesanya was formerly married to Goriola Hassan but is now separated.
-Ayo Adesanya also has a son.
+She also has a son.